|

 How do you like it?

-journal to learn English faster
+how to learn English journal to learn English faster

 How does everyday journaling help you learn and improve your English?